-If an individual received income from a source not listed above and did file a tax return for the tax year in which the income was received, then the general rule to follow is the income will be considered for Medicaid purposes if it was reported as taxable income for that tax year.
-If the income was excluded for taxes, it will be excluded for Medicaid purposes.
-If the individual did not file a tax return for the applicable tax year, then a determination must be made as to whether the income would be taxable or not.
+If an individual received income from a source not listed above and did file a tax return for the tax year in which the income was received, the income will be considered for Medicaid purposes if it was reported as taxable income for that tax year.
+If the income was excluded from taxes, it will be excluded for Medicaid purposes.
+If the individual did not file a tax return for the applicable tax year, then a determination must be made as to whether the income will be taxable or not.